tigh-latte/presentations/unsafe-stacks/presentation.md

 Simple answer, we wouldn't.
 Don't ever do this.

-The uses of this for performance come from other data structures, which we will get into later.
+The uses of cross-type casting to improve performance applies to other data structures, which we will get into later.

 However though, it can be interesting to mess around with `unsafe.Pointer` hacks to see how golang reads data.